-Jackie Chan is a Hong Kong actor and stuntman best known for his roles in The Karate Kid, Police Story, and the Rush Hour movies.
+Jackie Chan, a renowned Hong Kong actor and stuntman, is best known for his roles in The Karate Kid, Police Story, and the Rush Hour movie franchise.
 Since starting his career in entertainment in the 1960s, Chan has starred in more than 138 movies and television series.

-But it’s not just his acting career that contributes to his success.
+However, his success extends far beyond what we see on the big screen.
 Jackie Chan’s net worth has also been significantly impacted by his multiple production companies, directing work, clothing line, gyms, restaurants, real estate investments, and more.
-Continue on to discover Chan’s most successful projects and ventures and trace his career from his start in the industry until now.
+Explore his most successful projects and follow his remarkable career from his start in the industry until now.

 Chan attended Nah-Hwa Primary School for a while, but his parents took him out when he performed poorly during the first year.
 Later on, Chan attended the Peking Opera School’s China Drama Academy, which Yu Jim-yuen ran.
 Here, his interest and talent in acting and martial arts both flourished.